Woman pulling her hairWoman pulling her hair

 A Holistic Approach Is Key to Hair Wellness

 How many hairs you lose each day can vary from person to person, but those 50-100(ish) hairs are quite normal when it comes to shedding.
 Occasionally, however, hair loss can amp up and cause concern, such as if you aren't eating or sleeping as well as you should or you've experienced extreme stress or a temporary illness.
-The best approach to course correct is to take a holistic approach to your overall wellness, which includes getting enough sleep, exercising, staying hydrated, reducing stress, eating well and using targeted hair wellness products.
+The best approach to course correct is to take a holistic approach to your overall wellness, which includes getting enough sleep, exercising, staying hydrated, reducing stress, eating well and using hair wellness products.
 In other instances of concerning hair loss, it's important to see a doctor for a diagnosis.

 More From VEGAMOUR